googlecodelabs/tools/site/README.md

     $ gulp publish:prod:codelabs
     ```

-1. Visit the production site at https://storage.googleapis.com/$PROD_BUCKET.
+1. Visit the [production site](https://storage.googleapis.com/mco-codelabs-prod)  (modify link to match your production bucket name).

 See [#options](#options) for information on how to customize the staging and
 prod bucket.